List of The Waltons characters: John "John-Boy" Walton Jr.

-In season 8, he is formally reintroduced to the story once his parents learn he is missing in action.
-For weeks, John-Boy's location and condition are unknown to his family.
+In season 8, his parents learn he is missing in action and for weeks, John-Boy's location and condition are unknown to his family.
 Unbeknownst to them, the plane in which he was passenger / observer, the Katey Anne, was shot down and crashed into the sea near Great Britain while he was out looking for war stories.
-He and the pilot were forced to tread water for hours at a time to stay afloat, but after growing exhausted, his comrade succumbed to his injuries and drowned, while John-Boy, who had suffered extreme head trauma, lost consciousness as he was rescued from the sea.
+He and the pilot were forced to tread water to stay afloat, but after growing exhausted, his comrade succumbed to his injuries and drowned, while John-Boy, who had suffered extreme head trauma, lost consciousness as he was rescued from the sea.
 Due to the severity of his injuries, he slipped into a lengthy coma and was flown back to the United States to undergo more long-term medical care, leaving his parents to wait on his recovery.
-When he at last emerged from his coma, he was stricken with slight amnesia from the traumatic injury he suffered to his head and no longer could participate in the war.
+When he at last emerged from his coma, he was stricken with slight amnesia and no longer could participate in the war.

-After World War II ended, he tried to return to New York at the promise of an opportunity waiting for him to tell his story, like many other veterans, but lack of demand for wartime books due to an over-saturated market of war stories knocked his story from publishers' consideration.
-He returned to Walton's Mountain to briefly teach courses in the new television department at his Virginia alma mater Boatwright University.
-John-Boy then turned his attention to reporting news instead and gained a steady means of living once more, but would one day in the last of six reunion films, have to break the news of the shocking John F. Kennedy assassination, that Friday afternoon in Dallas, Texas on November 22, 1963.
-It was in this profession that he finally found the love of his life in the form of Janet, and they eventually married.
-Their first children were twins, born during the Easter television film special.
+After World War II, he tried to return to New York at the promise of an opportunity waiting for him to tell his story, like many other veterans, but lack of demand for wartime books due to an over-saturated market of war stories knocked his story from publishers' consideration.
+He returned to Walton's Mountain to briefly teach courses in the new television department at Boatwright University.
+John-Boy then turned his attention to reporting news instead and gained a steady means of living once more, but would one day have to break the news of the shocking John F. Kennedy assassination, in Dallas, Texas on November 22, 1963.
+It was in this profession that he finally found the love of his life, Janet, and they eventually married.
+Their first children were twins, born during the Easter film special.